Esther-Moki/Quest-Beer/app/README.md

 ## Build

-Run app to build the project.
+Run build.gradle to build the project.
 The build artifacts will be stored in the build.gradle.

 ## Support and Contact details